 The healing process after a tooth extraction will depend heavily on the type of extraction.
 Complex extractions take longer to heal because of the additional healing required to the gum areas that may have to be affected by the procedure.
-It is important to follow your dentist’s instructions after a tooth extraction to avoid complications that can arise afterwards.
+It is important to follow your dentist’s instructions after a tooth extraction to avoid complications that can arise afterward.

 A common complication after a tooth extraction involves a condition known as a dry socket.
 These can be extremely painful.
 While they are more common in lower teeth than in upper teeth, a dry socket can occur whenever an extraction has been done.